Suzanne Liébrard: Historical

-Suzanne Liébrard, (née Cuzin), an accountant by trade, was with her sister Jeanne and the sisters, Jeanne and Thérèse Brulé, one of the founders on 27 July 1912 of the sporting club Femina Sport which included Mrs. Faivre Bouvot as the first president.
-During the great War, this group indicated their desire to break with the sexual codes of physical activities current then by competing in athletics.
+Liébrard, an accountant by trade, was with her sister Jeanne and the sisters, Jeanne and Thérèse Brulé, one of the founders on 27 July 1912 of the sporting club Femina Sport which included Mrs. Faivre Bouvot as the first president.
+During World War I, the group indicated their desire to break with the sexual codes of physical activities current then by competing in athletics.
 Their club, including Alice Milliat and Germaine Delapierre, a graduate in philosophy, became a bastion of feminine sport.

 Sports career

-A versatile sportswoman, Suzanne Lièbrard participated in July 1917 at the first women's events in the French Athletic Championships at the stadium of Brancion at Paris.
+A versatile sportswoman, Lièbrard participated in July 1917 at the first women's events in the French Athletic Championships at the stadium of Brancion in Paris.
 In 1921 she participated at the 1921 Women's Olympiad in Monaco.

 Performances

 On the occasion of the championships, she established the French records in four events: